'Super flower moon' on May 7 is your last chance to see a full supermoon in 2020

 You'll want to drink up the view while you can.
 The next full supermoon won't come around until late April in 2021.

-Discuss: Don't miss the last full supermoon of 2020, a 'super flower moon,' on May 7
+Discuss: Don't miss the last full supermoon of 2020, a 'flower moon,' on May 7

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.